racket/racket/build.md

 The `"racket"` directory contains minimal Racket, which is just enough to run `raco pkg` to install everything else.
-A first step of `make in-place` or `make unix-style` is to build minimal Racket, and you can read `"racket/src/README.txt"` for more information.
+A first step of `make in-place` or `make unix-style` is to build minimal Racket, and you can read `"racket/src/README.txt"` for more information, including information about dependencies.
 (The very first step of a build is to compile Zuo, which is a tiny variant of Racket that [drives the rest of the build system](#4-zuo-and-the-racket-build-system).)

 If you would like to provide arguments to `configure` for the minimal Racket build, then you can supply them with by adding